fharris/curiositymicroservice/automatic-deployment.md

 **Introduction**

 In the previous step, you have manually installed the application and test it with the browser and curl.
 To replicate it in an automated way, by setting up a CI/CD pipeline, please follow the complete instructions here: https://github.com/fharris/curiositymicroservice/blob/main/automatic-deployment.md.
 You will certainly have a lot of fun doing it.
 In the end, you should be able to have an ecosystem containing a CI/CD toolchain powered by Jenkins and completely integrated with Gogs as a local Git server and Registry as a local Docker registry server.
 There is also a MySQL database running locally as a container.
 There is also a Dind or Docker in Docker container which is needed to help Jenkins container build containers.
-Everything will be running as a container inside a docker network called cloudnative network  For the runtime or the target against which Jenkins will be deploying, we are going to continue to use Kubernetes.
-You can also see in the diagram the IP addresses for the cloudnative docker network (CIDR 172.18.0.0/16, which is predefined and shouldn’t change for you) and the Kubernetes cluster API (in our case 192.168.5.15:6443 and should almost certainly be different for you).
+Everything will be running as a container inside a docker network called cloudnative network  For the runtime or the target against which Jenkins will be deploying, we are going to continue to use Kubernetes. **In our example, we are using Rancher Desktop with K3s.
+This is relevant because we already have a Traefik ingress controller installed.**  You can also see in the diagram the IP addresses for the cloudnative docker network (CIDR 172.18.0.0/16, which is predefined and shouldn’t change for you) and the Kubernetes cluster API (in our case 192.168.5.15:6443 and should almost certainly be different for you).
 Jenkins is the Master of Ceremony and will be responsible for managing builds and deployments.
 The exercises you are about to follow will test the efficiency of the CI/CD pipeline.
 The next Figure illustrates step-by-step, from 1 to 4, the flow of events that we need to learn to see how a change in the application's code will trigger the CI/CD toolchain and deploy a new version of the application.

 ![image](https://github.com/fharris/curiositymicroservice/assets/17484224/d6706678-9870-4f19-9287-af25a1cb1f89)